rmm5t/ryan.mcgeary.org/_drafts/custom-upload-file-buttons.md

 layout: post
 title: Custom Upload File Buttons
 ---
-Requires an interesting CSS and HTML hack to get a browser compliant file upload button with style that still pulls up the file dialog without using flash.
+Requires an interesting CSS and HTML hack to get a cross-browser compliant file upload button with style that still pulls up the file dialog without using flash.

 the button has the input[type=file] within.
 The button gets an overflow hidden.
 The input[type=file] gets a huge font size and right justified.
 To top it off, it gets an opacity of 0.
 So when you click the blue button, you'r really clicking the ugly input[type=file]; you just don't know it.